 Daniel J. Waibel has been president of the Orion Asset Management Division since July 15, 2008.
 Prior to being appointed president of the Orion Asset Management Division, Mr. Waibel served as our chief financial officer and treasurer since 2001.
 Mr. Waibel has over 19 years of financial management experience, and is a certified public accountant and a certified management accountant.
-From 1998 to 2001, he was employed by Radius Capital Partners, LLC, a venture capital and business formation firm, as a principal and chief financial officer of Ryko Corporation, an independent recording music label.
+From 1998 to 2001, he was employed by Radius Capital Partners, LLC, a venture capital and business formation firm, as a principal and chief financial officer.
+From 1994 through 1998, Mr. Waibel was chief financial officer of Ryko Corporation, an independent recording music label.
 From 1992 to 1994, Mr. Waibel was controller and general manager of Chippewa Springs, Ltd., a premium beverage company.
-From 1990, Mr. Waibel was director of internal audit for Musicland Stores Corporation, a music retailer.
-Mr. Waibel was employed by Arthur Andersen, LLP from 1992 to 1990 as an audit manager.
+From 1990 to 1992, Mr. Waibel was director of internal audit for Musicland Stores Corporation, a music retailer.
+Mr. Waibel was employed by Arthur Andersen, LLP from 1982 to 1990 as an audit manager.